kbrainard1/ComparablesFinder/README.md

 # ComparablesFinder
-In case ImageMate doesn't have comps enabled
+In case ImageMate doesn't have comps enabled.
+Useful for counties that provide property data through the ImageMate Online/Property Data platform.